5 Big Mistakes Agencies Make With Freelancers Work

 MISTAKE 5: Assuming the freelancer knows what you want.

 Just because they are a freelancer in the agency industry, does not mean they know what your agency or clients expect.
 Remember, most freelancers are working with multiple agencies, all with different processes and procedures.
+If you have a problem with any of your freelancers work, don’t ignore it.

 INSTEAD: Set expectations right off the bat.
 Days and hours of availability, preferred method of communication,etc… all those things your agency expects to see in it’s employees.
 Have these expectations written down and get the freelancer’s sign off.